Familiarise yourself with all of the important race day information

-After finishing the race please continue moving through the finish line and post-finish area to collect your commemorative items (medal, water, goody bags and bananas) to avoid congestion.
+After finishing the race please continue moving through the finish line and post-finish area to collect your commemorative items (medal, water, and bananas) to avoid congestion.
 Medical staff will be on hand for anyone who feels unwell or needs medical attention.
-After the finish line all runners will receive a t-shirt, medal, goody bag, water, banana and other items.
+After the finish line all runners will receive a t-shirt, medal, water, banana and other items.

-Your goody bag, which contains finisher Hoka One One t-shirts available between XS and 3XL sizes will be given out to the ratio of sizes requested at point of entry, therefore we cannot guarantee that your requested size will be available if others who finish ahead of you change their mind on the day.
+Your t-shirts available between XS and 3XL sizes will be given out to the ratio of sizes requested at point of entry, therefore we cannot guarantee that your requested size will be available if others who finish ahead of you change their mind on the day.
 We kindly ask all participants to collect the size they requested.